Play Store Application link β Spring Boot in 13 steps – App on Google Play

 Activate Profiles

-Set the active profile in application.properties
+Set the active profile in application.properties:

 spring.profiles.active=dev

-Restart the application, and the devBean
+Restart the application, and the devBean will be loaded.

 Conclusion